The Dietetic Internship Program at the CUNY School of Public Health and Health Policy

 The Internship Program provides interdisciplinary practicum and didactic experiences that will prepare dietetic interns to attain entry-level competencies in nutrition therapy, food service systems management, community nutrition, and public health nutrition.
 Dietetic interns will develop ethical values consistent with professional health care and abide by codes of practice while practicing within diverse multi-ethnic urban communities.

-Interns are encouraged to obtain the Master of Public Health (MPH) degree through the CUNY School of Public Health.
+Interns are encouraged to obtain the Master of Public Health (MPH) degree through the CUNY School of Public Health and Health Policy.
 The combination of the Registered Dietitian (RD) credential and the MPH will enhance opportunities for graduates to practice in community or public health settings.

-Nutrition is an integral component of each of the four goals of the CUNY School of Public Health.
+Nutrition is an integral component of each of the four goals of the CUNY School of Public Health and Health Policy.
 These are: Create healthy cities; Promote healthy aging; Prevent chronic diseases and improve their management; and Promote health equity.

 These goals are reflected in the program goals for the internship program, which are: